 - Critical,

 - Significant;

 - Important;

 - Informative,

 - Minimal.

-Risks that received a materiality rating of "Important" were considered important from a financial perspective.
+Risks that received a materiality rating of "Important" we considered important from a financial perspective.

-Risks and opportunities were examined in relation to six types of capital: (1) Financial capital, (2) Generation capital, (3) Natural capital, (4) Intellectual capital, (5) Human capital, (6) Social and relational capital.
+Risks and opportunities were examined in relation to six of capital: (1) Financial capital, (2) Generation capital, (3 Natural capital, (4) Intellectual capital, (5) Human capit Social and relational capital.

-Sustainability risks are one of the groups of risks monitored in the Polenergia Group.
+Sustainability risks are one of the groups of risks monitor the Polenergia Group.